 Once the migration procedure is completed, conduct a thorough testing, and document each step for future reference.
 Update all the system manuals and guides.
 Highlight the changes and provide training for the IT staff and end-users who will operate and maintain the new server.

-Many businesses are now migrating their aging SPARC servers to x86 servers.
+Many businesses are considering Solaris SPARC to x86 migration.
 These servers often run on Linux operating systems and are typically virtualized, which means they can run on multiple virtual machines.
 These virtual machines can be on a single physical machine and work efficiently.
 Even public cloud providers like AWS (Amazon Web Services), Microsoft Azure, and more are good options for hosting these new servers as they offer scalability and flexibility.

 It is important to understand that applications running on the Solaris operating system (the operating system for SPARC) cannot be directly moved to Linux.
 They must either be adapted or reconfigured in a new Linux environment.
-This procedure ensures proper application function on the new x86 servers.
+Charon-SSP ensures proper application function on the new x86 servers, offering seamless SPARC to Linux migration.

 When migrating the SPARC system to the cloud includes several key steps, such as assessing the current SPARC environment to understand the components and their dependencies.
 Now, select the cloud provider based on the business’s requirements.
 Once the provider has been finalized, plan the migration process, which includes data transfer, network configuration, and application refactoring.